 The Department of Psychology Distinguished Scholar Lecture Series is a three-day public lecture series sponsored by the Department of Psychology, Faculty of Arts and Faculty of Science.
 Each year the Department invites a renowned psychologist to present three one-hour lectures.
 The event is normally scheduled in the fall.

-39th Annual Distinguished Scholar Lecture Series
+The 40th Annual Distinguished Scholar Lecturer Series